nystrom/rivo/docs/design.md

 When invoked, the function body `where` clause is evaluated, then the output attributes, in order from left to right.

 Functions can be overloaded.
+If a function is declared `open`, it can be overloaded in another module.

 Function declarations can be used to declare mix-fix operators.
 Symbols used in the function declaration are part of the function name.
 ### Signatures